 CLEAPSS is the designated health and safety adviser for science and technology.
 The Association for Physical Education (AfPE) is the source of health and safety advice for physical education school sport and physical activities.
-Where necessary, health and safety issues will be escalated to the MAT.
+Where necessary, health and safety issues will be escalated to the MAT through the Health and Safety Committees or an appropriate escalation process for emergencies or urgent matters.